stelzinga/MF/MGT_99.Legend.md

 - H1 Separator = 45x '*' preceded by 2x newline
 - H2 Separator = 40x '_'  preceded by 0x newline

-The above yields in plain text clear separators.
+The above yields in plain text clear separators whilst also following Markdown protocol.

 For large blocks of text use 2x H1 separator above and below the block, and use capital letters for the block name.
 This is useful in very long notes.

 #### Header Labels
 Header labels are created with one or more '#'.
 Use these to create H1, H2 level captions:
 - H1: # ALL CAPS
-- H2: ## First Letters Capitalised
+- H2: ## First Letters Of Each Word Capitalised
-- H3: ### First Letters Capitalised
+- H3: ### First Letters Of Each Word Capitalised
-- H4: #### First Letters Capitalised
+- H4: #### First Letters Of Each Word Capitalised
-- H5: ##### First Letters Capitalised
+- H5: ##### First Letters Of Each Word Capitalised
-- H6: ###### First Letters Capitalised
+- H6: ###### First Letters Of Each Word Capitalised

 Headers L1 and L2 are preceded by header separators (see above).
 Header L3-6 are all preceded by one newline (2x space + carrier return).
 If the subject of a L2-L6 header is an acronym then all caps are permitted e.g., SWOT.

-Once in a Markdown compatible viewer the '#'s will not be visible, and it is the formatting (font size, bold) that determines the level of  Header.
+Once in a Markdown compatible viewer, the '#'s will not be visible, and it is the formatting (font size, bold) that determines the level of Header.
 This is also one of the reasons why L1 and L2 are preceded by '******' and '_____' respectively.
-Another consequence is that references to other sections (see below) are valid, but not always clear e.g., the reference [### Some Section] would show up in Markdown Editor like that, but the section it refers to would show up with the same name in the format of H3 mentioned above i.e., bolder format and larger font size and *without* the ###.
+Another consequence is that references to other sections (see below) are valid, but not always clear e.g., the reference [### Some Section] would show up in Markdown Editor like that, but the section it refers to would show up with the same name in the format of H3 mentioned above i.e., bolder format and larger font size but *without* the "###".

 #### Formatting
 Text formatting is as follows (note no spaces between the special character and the start and end of words between the special characters):